A Temple on the slope to offer one of the best scenic views, Amanohashidate sandbar.

 Nariai-ji Temple is located in Kyoto’s Miyazu area on the northen side of the Amanohashidate, one of the best scenic view in Japan.
 Nariai-ji is the Shingon sect of Japanese Buddhism, and one of the 33 Saikoku temples Pilgrimage.
 The temple’s main object of worship is a statue of Kannon, the Buddhist Goddess of Mercy, and it is said that prayers made here always be answered.

-The Temple was founded by Monmu Emperor in 704 on the top of Mt.
-Tsuzumigatake, but was moved down to the current location after a landslide in 1400.
+Originally the temple was founded by the Monmu Emperor in 704 on the top of Mt.
+Tsuzumigatake.
+Later it was moved down to the current location after a landslide in 1400.
 The current location is still high enough on the slope to offer visitors some nice views of Amanohashidate sandbar.

 Nariai-ji Temple has many features including “Nio-zo“, Guardian statue at the main gate, “Gojyunoto“, a five-story pagoda remaining from the Kamakura period (1185-1333), “Bonshu”, a wooden bell tower, and an image of Sho Kanzeon Bosatsu in the main hall.

 In Autumn, trees around the pagoda turn red and yellow and make beautiful scenery.

 Nariai-ji Temple is one of the best spot for viewing autumn color in the area.
 Visitors can enjoy a stunning view of the pagoda framed by autumn leaves.

 Train : Direct Hashidate limited expresses run four times a day and connect JR Kyoto Station to Amanohashidate in 106 minutes (¥4,310).
 Japan Rail Pass

 Bus : Tankai bus from JR Kyoto station bus terminal, platform C2.
 It takes about 2 hours (¥2700), runs twice a day.